MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog.md

 The Center of Excellence (CoE) Starter Kit works without this flow, but the usage information (app launches, unique users) in the Power BI dashboard will be blank.

 > [!IMPORTANT]
 > Complete the instructions in [Before setting up the CoE Starter Kit](setup.md) and [Set up inventory components](setup-core-components.md) before continuing with the setup in this article.
-This article assumes you have your [environment set up](setup.md#create-your-environments) and are logged in with the [correct identity](setup.md#what-identity-should-i-install-the-coe-starter-kit-with).
+This article assumes you have your [environment set up](setup.md#create-your-environments) and are signed in with the [correct identity](setup.md#what-identity-should-i-install-the-coe-starter-kit-with).
 >
 > Only set up the Audit Log solution if you've chosen [cloud flows](setup.md#what-data-source-should-i-use-for-my-power-platform-inventory) as the mechanism for inventory and telemetry.